Tsuna-mi/meanjs-template/README.md

 the [installation instructions](http://docs.mongodb.org/manual/installation/).

 ### Start the App ###

+** Note that because this project uses `git-rev-sync` to show the Git revision, the app will fail to start without a Git history available. ** For more information on how to solve this, please see the [Problems section](#problems).

 This project is configured to load separate configuration based on the environment where it is run (for example, `development` vs `production`).